syncfusion-content/winui-docs/winui/Cartesian-Charts/Tooltip.md

 **HorizontalAlignment**

 Tooltip can be positioned horizontally left, right, or center to the cursor position.
-The following code example explains the positioning of tooltip to the left of the cursor.

 {% tabs %}